HL7/livd/input/pagecontent/general-mapping.md

 #### Overview

-The concepts described above are mapped to a number of FHIR resource that have been profiled to support the scope of the LIVD Publication.
+The concepts described above are mapped to a number of FHIR resources that have been profiled to support the scope of the LIVD Publication.
 The diagram below shows the HL7 FHIR resources/profiles and their relationship:

 ![LIVD Profile Structure](LIVD_Profile_Structure.jpg)